 An infographic is a pictogram.
 This means it combines summary text bullet-point ideas with interesting and eye-catching visuals.
 An average person can spend just a few minutes reading an infographic and get a nice overview of what may otherwise be a very complex subject.

 Colourful infographics help people process information.
-Care needs to be taken in the infographic design to avoid excessive clutter that makes it hard to read.
+Care must be taken in the infographic design to avoid excessive clutter that makes it hard to read.
 The infographic content needs to be factual, interesting, and useful.

 Studies reported by Xerox show that people are up to 25 times more likely to comprehend information when shown using pictograms.
 The reader’s attention span is increased to 82% when infographics are used instead of just plain text.

 An infographic is also helpful when giving public presentations about a particular concept.
-While the details of the infographic are explained by the presenter to the audience, the attractive visuals make it easy to follow along.
+While the infographic details are explained by the presenter to the audience, the attractive visuals make it easy to follow along.

 Moreover, the infographic serves as an outline guide for the presenter to help make sure the topic is covered logically and organised without leaving out a discussion of important parts of the lecture or presentation.